tobyhodges/lesson-sprint-recommendations/after.md

   A summary of progress made and next steps (with links to open issues/work-in-progress pull requests) will help you and your contributors appreciate the progress made during your sprint, and encourage efforts on the lesson to continue.
-  - Consider turning this overview into a blog post to share you experience and achievements with the wider community!
+  - Consider turning this overview into a blog post to share your experience and achievements with the wider community!
 - **Set a date for your next sprint!**
   Lesson development is an iterative process, with feedback and reflections from teaching the material often informing a new set of changes and updates to be made.